 Breast cancer is the most common cancer in women and is second only to lung cancer as the leading cause of cancer deaths among women in the United States.
 It affects one of every eight American women.

-The Centers for Disease Control and Prevention estimates that more than 192,370 women are diagnosed with breast cancer each year, and the number of new cases has declined over the past decade.
+The Centers for Disease Control and Prevention estimates that more than 192,370 women receive a breast cancer diagnosis each year, and the number of new cases has declined over the past decade.
 More than 40,000 women lose their lives to this disease annually.

 Men can develop breast cancer, but it happens much less often than in women.
 Nearly 2,000 men are diagnosed with breast cancer each year.

 There are several different types of breast cancer.
 Breast tumors may have a single type, a combination, or a mixture of invasive and noninvasive (in situ) cancer.